Provincial Curator Partnership Program

 Virtual Library Programs

-The Digital Human Library is reaching out to work with Public Libraries throughout Ontario in an effort to promote literacy, add a new program to your learning commons, and strengthen the relationships between our public libraries and school communities.
+Digital Human Library is collaborating with Teacher Librarians, Librarians and Public Libraries in Ontario and across Canada in an effort to promote literacy, showcase the programs and resources available in our libraries, add new programs to your learning commons, and strengthen the relationships between our public libraries and school communities.

 On June 10, 2013 the dHL hosted the first Huron County Public Library Virtual Library Program presented to the staff, students, parents, and community members at Exeter Public School and Stephen Central Public School, AMDSB.

-Public libraries interested in partnering with the dHL will be supported as they create live virtual programs that take staff, students, parents, and community members on guided tours of their community libraries to learn about the wide variety of resources available for loan, as well as the exciting array of programs our public libraries offer community members every year.
+Public libraries interested in partnering with Digital Human Library will be supported to create live video conference programs that take teachers, students, parents, and community members on guided tours of their community libraries.
+These tours give libraries the opportunity to share the wide variety of resources available for loan, as well as the exciting array of programs public libraries offer community members every year.

 The first program, offered in the fall annually, might feature a guided tour of the library, information about the library’s history, an overview of the resources available for loan, as well information about the fun programs available for students and their families over the winter.
-The second program, offered in the spring annually, would then showcase new resources available for loan, the library’s summer programs, as well special events.
+The second program, offered in the spring annually, might then showcase new resources available for loan, the library’s summer programs, as well special events.
 And these are only examples of what could be shared with hundred’s of students in a 20 or 30 minute program twice a year.
 Your Virtual Library Program can be anything you want it to be.
-And the dHL is here to help you create a live virtual program that is exciting and engaging for everyone.
+And Digital Human Library is here to help you create a live virtual video conference program that is exciting and engaging for everyone.

-If you are interested in working more closely with schools in your community, please contact me about the ways in which the Digital Human Library would like to support you!
-Let’s work together to promote literacy within our communities, and strengthen the relationships between our public libraries and schools.
+If you are interested in working more closely with schools in your community, please contact us about the ways in which Digital Human Library would like to support you!
+Let’s work together to strengthen the relationships between our public libraries and schools.